Zahaawii/AssistantAI/README.md

 # 🧠 Personal Assistant LLM

-This project aims to build a **lightweight, local-first Large Language Model (LLM)**–powered assistant that can respond intelligently using **user-provided data**.
+This project delivers a **lightweight, Gemini wrapper - Large Language Model (LLM)**–powered assistant that responds intelligently using **user-provided data**.
-Think of it as your own **context-aware personal assistant** — one that learns from the documents you give it.
+It functions as a **personal knowledge assistant**, capable of learning from and reasoning over the documents you upload.

-At its core, it connects to a **ChromaDB (Cloud)** instance, allowing document storage, vector embeddings, and retrieval-augmented generation (RAG) queries.
+The system is fully integrated with **ChromaDB (Cloud)** for document storage, vector embeddings, and retrieval-augmented generation (RAG) queries — now complete with a functional frontend and live deployment.

 ---

 ## ⚙️ Current Functionality

 ✅ Connected to **ChromaDB (Cloud)**
-✅ CLI interface allows prompting via terminal — queries are sent to ChromaDB and responses are generated
+✅ CLI interface for terminal-based queries — prompts are sent to ChromaDB, and responses are returned intelligently
 ✅ Supports **document upload and storage** within ChromaDB for contextual responses
 ✅ **Frontend implemented** — users can now chat directly with the bot through a web interface
+✅ **File upload via browser** — users can upload new articles/files that are stored in the database and used to improve the assistant’s knowledge
+✅ **Deployed live** — available directly on the developer’s webpage

 ---

-## 🧩 Next Step: File Upload via Frontend

-The next major feature is adding a **file upload button** in the web interface that allows users to:
-- Open a window and select documents to upload
-- Store those documents automatically in the ChromaDB database
-- Use the uploaded content as additional knowledge for future queries

-This will fully connect the backend knowledge base to the frontend user experience.
+## 🌐 Live Deployment

+The full project is live and accessible through the developer’s personal website.
+The assistant can be chatted with directly, and new articles can be uploaded to expand its knowledge base.

 ---

 ## 🔗 Useful Resources

-Below are some of the references and documentation used while building this project:
+These references were used throughout the project’s development:

 - [Google AI Studio](https://aistudio.google.com/)
 - [Gemini API: Document Processing (JavaScript)](https://ai.google.dev/gemini-api/docs/document-processing#javascript)